camillefrayssinhes/thepandassurfers.github.io/index.md

 {% include daily_quotes.html %}

 The finance data we process is provided by the <a href="https://www.yahoofinanceapi.com/"> Yahoo Finance API </a> and allows us to recover informations about the Apple stock market since 2008.
 This API provides quick and easy access to finance metrics for any stock or index.
 Among the many financial metrics available we decided to focus on the daily stock price and volume.
-The former will be an indicator of the long term health of the stock, and the latter of the daily volatility it may experience.
+The former will be an indicator of the long term health of the stock, and the latter an indicator of the daily volatility it may experience.

 We study the liquidity traded for the Apple stock (*$AAPL*) between 2008 and 2020.
 Market liquidity depends on how much interest the public has in the particular asset in question.
 For example, Apple’s stock is much more liquid than the average tech company’s shares.
 The reason is that the business is well-known, with solid fundamentals, so investors often have a greater interest in it.
 In the graph below, the liquidity traded is displayed in blue (regular), and the top 2% of days per year for which the liquidity traded is maximal is displayed in red (volatile).
 We observe the same trend for the top 2% of days for maximal liquidity traded over the years.
-It seems that **4 to 6 times a year, a higher liquidity is traded and this is likely to correspond to Apple events in which the company announces release and information on each new product before it hits the market.** This allows the consumer to build a demand for the product before it ever hits the shelf.
+It seems that **4 to 6 times a year, a higher liquidity is traded and this is likely to correspond to characteristic Apple events** in which the company announces release and information on each new product before it hits the market.
+This allows the consumer to build a demand for the product before it ever hits the shelf.

 {% include liquidity.html %}

 We then study the daily stock price for the Apple stock between 2008 and 2020.
 The stock price is steadily increasing since 2008.
-However, we notice some drops, particularly in January 2019 and in March 2020.
+However, we notice some drops, particularly in January 2019.
 We will try to provide interesting explanations for these drops using the media coverage of Apple in later analyses.
-RAPH QU'EST-CE QU'IL S'EST PASSÉ EN MARS 2020???????
+Most importantly, we observe a significant drop of the stock price in March 2020.
+This corresponds to the famous Apple stock 4 to 1 split that has likely been done by the company because high share price could deter new investors.
+However, the shareholders continued to own the same proportion of Apple stock, since the company had effectively increased at the same time the number of shares in circulation.

 {% include stock_price.html %}